Business and legal operations

 This is a unique law firm graduate scheme that encompasses every aspect of the rapid changes currently underway in the delivery of high end legal services.
 The two year programme will mirror our traditional training contract for new lawyers, but with a focus on different disciplines.
 Those who progress to full time roles are expected to drive our business strategy in the years to come.

 The scheme sits within NRF Transform, our global change and innovation program.
-The scheme will be overseen jointly by Commercial Director, David Carter, and Innovation Director, Kate Tomlinson.

 The work you'll do